Artemis II Food System: Sustaining Astronauts on Lunar Journey

 Food Preparation in Orion

-Food aboard Orion includes ready-to-eat, rehydratable, thermostabilized, or irradiated items.
-Crew members use the potable water dispenser for rehydrating foods and beverages, and a compact, briefcase-sized food warmer for heating meals as needed.
+Food items aboard Orion include ready-to-eat, rehydratable, thermostabilized, or irradiated varieties.
+Crew members use Orion's potable water dispenser for rehydrating foods and beverages.
+A compact, briefcase-sized food warmer is available for heating meals as needed.

 Challenges in Food System Design